refinery-platform/heatmap-scatter-dash/README.md

   --files CSV [CSV ...]
                         Read CSV or TSV files.
 Identifiers should be in the first column and multiple files will be joined on identifier.
-Compressed files are also handled, if correct extension is given. (ie ".csv.gz") --diffs CSV [CSV ...]
+Gzip and Zip files are also handled.
+  --diffs CSV [CSV ...]
                         Read CSV or TSV files containing differential expression data.